KanadeM/KanadeM.github.io/_posts/Java/2019-03-01-02 Dive into Spring 01 Introduction to Spring.md

 In Spring, the objects that form the backbone of your application and that are managed by the Spring IoC container are called beans.
 A bean is an object that is instantiated, assembled, and otherwise managed by a Spring IoC container.
 Otherwise, a bean is simply one of many objects in your application.

+# AOP

+Take a car as an example.
+Each component like the engine, wheel and car frame is designed and made by different companies.
+How can they make up together?

 # Source Code

 Spring framework wersion: v3.2.6